-Dr. Paul Robinson is professor of historical theology and chair of the Department of Historical Theology at Concordia Seminary, St. Louis.
+Dr. Paul Robinson is professor of historical theology and the dean of the faculty.

 - Professor of Historical Theology

 801 Seminary Pl.